NVIDIA/nim-deploy/cloud-service-providers/aws/workshops/rag-blueprint-eks/README.md

 </details>

-## Data Ingestion Options
+## S3 Data Ingestion

-Now that your RAG system is deployed and tested, you have multiple options for ingesting documents into the vector database:
+Now that your RAG system is deployed and tested, you can ingest PDF documents directly from an S3 bucket into the vector database for large-scale document processing.

-### Option 1: UI-Based Document Upload (Covered Above)

-Use the RAG Playground interface to upload documents directly through the web UI.
-This is ideal for:
-- Testing and experimentation
-- Small document collections
-- Interactive document processing

-### Option 2: S3 Data Ingestion (Recommended for Scale)

-For large-scale document processing, you can ingest PDF documents directly from an S3 bucket into the vector database.

 **Prerequisites:** AWS CLI configured, S3 bucket with PDF files, RAG system deployed